Long Term Care, Retirement Home and Congregate Living Health Standards

 • After coughing or sneezing

-Residents should be reminded to wash their hands throughout the day.
-Visitors should take the same precautions to protect themselves, relatives and friends.
+• Remind residents to wash their hands throughout the day.
+Encourage visitors to take the same precautions to protect themselves, relatives and friends.

-All staff and visitors should wash hands or use an alcohol-based hand sanitizer before entering and exiting the facility.
+• Encourage all staff and visitors to wash their hands or use an alcohol-based hand sanitizer before they enter and exit the facility.

-Visitors should be reminded not to visit if they are ill and to wash their hands before and after caring for a resident.
+• Ask visitors to stay home if they are sick and to wash their hands before and after caring for a resident.

 Additional resources